marvinhagemeister/preact-faq/migrate-to-x.md

 #### Aliasing in `preact-cli`

 This is done automatically for you.
-Just the upcoming version that will be tagged as stable once Preact X is marked as stable:
+Use the upcoming version that will be tagged as stable once Preact X is released:

 ```bash
 npm install preact-cli@rc